How to incorporate chocolate into your health-conscious lifestyle.

 If you're a chocolate lover then you probably don't need much convincing that chocolate is good for you.
 You are probably thrilled that right about now, the stores are overflowing with chocolate bunnies and eggs.
-Advice: My Family Isn't Supporting My Health Goals
+Advice: My Boyfriend Isn't Supporting My Health Goals

 For many of us, it's difficult to resist that dark, creamy decadence or even simply the taste of chocolate that is so often used to flavor ice cream, drinks, baked goods, sauces and just about anything edible.
 It's not surprising that as a species, we're addicted to chocolate because long before we realized its value, the Aztecs and Mayans were using it for money, trading the beans for food and animals.
 Yet, today, there are good reasons why we revere it as a food source.

 According to David Wolfe in his book Superfoods, the cacao bean is complex, much like wine and coffee, having over 500 chemical compounds including theobromine, a cousin of caffeine, and phenylethylalanine, a substance that is released in the brain when we fall in love.
 It is also a source of the amino acid tryptophan, which is a precursor to the brain chemical and antidepressant serotonin.
 In addition, cacao's antioxidant levels rival those found in red wine, blueberries, and pomegranates so it potently protects our cells from free radical damage.
 4 Easy Tips For Healthy Self Esteem & Body Image

 If that isn't enough, it is also one of the most abundant sources of magnesium which is important for heart and brain function, as well as healthy bones and muscle relaxation.
 It also provides a number of additional minerals including, iron, chromium, manganese, zinc, and copper.
 It is also a surprising source of vitamin C.